kaz-Anova/StackNet/README.md

 All the required jars are already packaged within the StackNet jar, however the user may find them inside the repo too.

-No special installation is required , but experimentally system protection might be blocking it , therefore make certain that the StackNet.jar is in the exceptions of firewall.
+No special installation is required , but experimentally system protection might be blocking it , therefore make certain that the StackNet.jar is in the exceptions (firewall).

-Additionally the first time STackNet uses an H2o Algorithm within the ensemble it takes more time (as with every other time) because it sets up a cluster .
+Additionally the first time StackNet uses an H2o Algorithm within the ensemble it takes more time (in comparison to every other time) because it sets up a cluster .

 ### Command Line Parameters